 While Hugh Garden's work during the early years of his association with Richard E. Schmidt was primarily identified with commercial buildings designed in the manner of the Chicago School of Architecture, he was also a participant in the Prairie School of design which generally concerned residential work.
-Along with other young men of the prairies who were designing homes at the turn of permitted to use the facilities of the office for work under his own name which he carried on in a limited way.
-There followed years of creative activity when his characteristic style "Gardenesque" as he called it, appeared in a series of Richard Schmidt's projects.
+Along with other young men of the prairies who were designing homes at the turn of by Hugh Garden for W. G. Hale and for still another building designed by Garden!
+The 1898 catalog also lists separate designs by Schmidt and Garden for various buildings at the "Trans-Mississippi International Exposition" held at Omaha, Nebraska.